Start with Balance

 In the summer months, I tend to be outside much more.
 Wisconsin doesn’t lend itself to play much, for me, anyway since I don’t ski or snowmobile.
 In the spring, summer, and fall, I walk and work in my yard or even just move to the deck.

-1. I’ve started reading fiction again.
+1. Read fiction.
 Not deep fiction, just light fiction that makes me relax.
 I finish a book every few days.
 Delving into someone else’s world gives me a different perspective and I love to read.
-Before I was only allowing me to read books related to marketing or the career industry and so I was getting to the point it wasn’t relaxing to read anymore… it was work!
-Now the novels entertain me and often teach me at the same time.
+Before I only allowed myself to read books related to marketing or the career industry.
+It wasn’t relaxing to read anymore.
+It was work!
+Novels entertain me and often teach me at the same time.

-2. I go to bed much earlier these days.
-Before I stayed up until 10pm or so most nights but sometimes the last three hours were just me sitting watching TV mindlessly and waiting for the magic hour.
-Now if I wake up sleepless, I pick up my book and read again until I am tired and my average sleep is more than 7 hours most nights as opposed to 5 to 6 hours.
+2. Go to bed earlier.
+Before I stayed up until 10 pm or so most nights.
+The last three hours often were spent sitting watching TV mindlessly and waiting for the magic hour.
+If I wake up sleepless, I pick up my book and read again until I am tired.
+My average sleep is more than 7 hours most nights as opposed to 5 to 6 hours.

-4. Periodically, I meet a friend for coffee or lunch and just leave for a couple hours.
-Since I don’t have a car right now, I really am at home (which is also where work is) most of the time and so getting out just for a bit helps.
+4. Meet a friend for coffee or lunch and just leave for a couple of hours.
+Since I don’t have a car right now, I am at home (where work is) most of the time.
+Getting out just for a bit helps.

 Notice that none of the points above cost anything except #4 costs any money and even #4 can be under $20 easily (if you opt for lunch instead of coffee).
-For job seekers watching a budget, there’s a few options to break up your day.
+For job seekers watching a budget, these are a few options to break up your day.

-I suspect balance will always be a challenge for me, but in 2011, I will give more thought to finding more.
-Stay tuned to my next thoughts on Start with… my series on You have to Start to finish!
+I suspect balance will always be a challenge for me, but I will give more thought to finding more.

 Hey there Julie,